5l1v3r1/promptmapdev/README.md

 You can run promptmap with `python3 promptmap.py` command.
 It will analyze the system prompts and will start to attack it.
 It will print the prompts that it's trying and their result.

 By default, it will generate `5` attack prompt for each category.
-You can increase/decrease this number with `-n` parameter. `python3 promptmap.py -n 10`
+You can increase/decrease this number with `-n` parameter.

+`python3 promptmap.py -n 10`

+You can also save successful attack prompts to a json file.
+You can specify the output path with `-o` flag.

+`python3 promptmap.py -o prompts.json`